mreishus/aoc/2019/02/README.md

 ## Approach and Reflections

 Day2 introduced us to _Intcode_!
-We had to implement a simple assembly language that includes only 2 opcodes (for now): Add and Multiply.
+We had to implement a simple virtual machine that includes only 2 opcodes (for now): Add and Multiply.
 The program and data areas are mixed, so technically, the program we are emulating is self-modifying.